 Gateway's Business Math Program

 In Business Math, students learn how to manage their finances, save money for college and retirement, and start their own businesses.
 Students visit thriving companies and startups, learn about different business models, and meet entrepreneurs, mathematicians, and economists.
 Learning math in the context of the real world engages our students and helps them see the importance of math.

 Common Core at Gateway

 All academic courses at Gateway are aligned with the Common Core State Standards and incorporate Gateway’s particular emphasis on process of learning, commitment to community, and integrity.
-Learn more about Common Core, how the standards were developed, why the math homework is different, and how Gateway plans to implement the standards here.
+Learn more about Common Core, how the standards were developed, why the math homework may look different than the assignments you remember from your own high school experience, and how Gateway works to implement the standards here.